Anti-social behaviour (ASB) can cover a range of behaviours that have a negative impact on people by creating nuisance, alarm, or distress.

 In some cases, mediation may help to resolve the problem.

 Mediation is an independent service which is informal and confidential and aims to help neighbours sort out their differences.
 The service can help you and your neighbours to understand each other’s point of view and reach a solution that benefits everyone.

 Mediation is completely voluntary, and all parties must be happy and willing to take part.

 If you have reported 3 or more separate incidents of ASB or hate crime within the past 6 months to us or Kent Police, you can ask for a review of your case.
-This is known as a Community Trigger.
+This is known as an Anti-social behaviour (ASB) Case Review.

-You can request a Community Trigger review for yourself or on behalf of someone else if you have their written consent.
+You can request an Anti-social behaviour (ASB) Case Review for yourself or on behalf of someone else if you have their written consent.

 An Anti-social behaviour (ASB) Case Review is not a complaints procedure and should not be used to complain about individual staff or departments.